 The bread served by your hotel may be as simple as a loaf where you carve off a slice by yourself or as appealing as a basket of freshly baked croissants, scones, and a variety of muffins with butter and homemade or bottled jams and jellies.
 At some facilities, yogurt and fresh fruit also may be available.
 The Continental Plan does not include cooked breakfast foods such as eggs, bacon, French toast, or pancakes.

 Since hotels and resorts on the Continental Plan don't charge for breakfast, the meal may be skimpy or not of the highest quality, though some hotels do go above and beyond to provide a delicious continental breakfast.

-Unless you're on a tight budget or know that something special is unlikely to be waiting, don't feel obligated to get dressed, find the breakfast room, and feed yourselves on site.
-Sleep in and later treat yourselves to a great breakfast at a local café on your schedule.
-Or pick up hot, melt-in-your-mouth croissants from a Paris bakery to eat in the park, buy simits from an Istanbul street vendor, or grab a cappuccino at a coffee bar in Rome or Florence and drink it standing up, just like the locals do.
+Unless you're on a tight budget or know that something special is unlikely to be waiting, don't feel obligated to get out of your pajamas, find the breakfast room, and feed yourselves on site.
+Sleep in and later treat yourselves to a great breakfast at a local café on your own schedule.